9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Some aboriginal kids in Qingquan village, one holding up a camera to take a photo

-We taught photography and art to aboriginal children
+We taught photography and art to Indigenous children

 Some Taiwanese aboriginal kids posing for the camera